jfilby/KindredQlooHackathon/docs/batch.md

 # Batch

+This is a broad overview of the batch, see the code in nextjs/batch/index.ts for full details.

 ## Events that spawn batch jobs

 - User text interests saved:
   - Text -> entity interests

-- Every 1h:
+- Every 15m:
   - Group and find similar interests
   - Get any missing Qloo entities

-- Every 6h:
-  - Social media pipeline per site
+  - Try the social media pipeline per site (only every 6h)